NVSL/cfiddle/docs/source/index.rst

 Creating Code
 .............

-Fiddle can compile existing source files or you can create an anonymous source file with :func:`code()`
+CFiddle can compile existing source files or you can create an anonymous source file with :func:`code()`

-.. autofunction:: fiddle.code
+.. autofunction:: cfiddle.code

 Building
 ........

-:func:`fiddle.build()` returns :obj:`fiddle.Executable` objects which make it easy to examine the assembly output or the control-flow graphs for a particular functions.
+:func:`cfiddle.build()` returns :obj:`cfiddle.Executable` objects which make it easy to examine the assembly output or the control-flow graphs for a particular functions.

-.. autofunction:: fiddle.build
+.. autofunction:: cfiddle.build

 Executing
 .........

-:func:`fiddle.run()` can invoke functions in an :obj:`fiddle.Executable` and collect data about their execution.
+:func:`cfiddle.run()` can invoke functions in an :obj:`cfiddle.Executable` and collect data about their execution.

-.. autofunction:: fiddle.run
+.. autofunction:: cfiddle.run

 Analyzing
 .........

-The results end up special list type (:obj:`fiddle.InvocationResultsList`) that can summarize the results.
+The results end up special list type (:obj:`cfiddle.InvocationResultsList`) that can summarize the results.

-.. autoclass:: fiddle.Data.InvocationResultsList
+.. autoclass:: cfiddle.Data.InvocationResultsList
 	       :members:

 Exploring Parameter Settings
 ............................

-:func:`fiddle.arg_map()` lets fiddle users easily to explore the impact of compile- and run-time parameters by making it very easy to construct complex sets of parameter/argument values.
+:func:`cfiddle.arg_map()` lets cfiddle users easily to explore the impact of compile- and run-time parameters by making it very easy to construct complex sets of parameter/argument values.

-The easiest way to use :func:`fiddle.build()` and :func:`fiddle.run()` is to call `arg_map()` to construct their `build_parameter` and `argument` function parameters.
+The easiest way to use :func:`cfiddle.build()` and :func:`cfiddle.run()` is to call `arg_map()` to construct their `build_parameter` and `argument` function parameters.

-.. autofunction:: fiddle.util.arg_map
+.. autofunction:: cfiddle.util.arg_map